 Most People Boondock Because It’s Safer

-One of the biggest reasons why many RVers boondock is because they feel safer being further away from other people.
-Keep in mind that most crimes are crimes of opportunity.
-That is, anyone looking to steal a pickup truck is not going to go deep into the woods or deserts looking for something.
-Instead, they’re going to go where there are a lot of pickup trucks to choose from.
+One of the biggest reasons why many people prefer boondocking is because they feel safer.
+Keep in mind that most attacks are crimes of opportunity.
+That is, anyone looking to steal a pickup truck is not going to look for one along dirt road in the middle of a forest.
+Instead, they’re going to go to a parking lot, or a suburb, or even an RV park.

 Is it Safe to Stay in RV Parks or Developed Campgrounds?

 Statistics show that there are more thefts, burglaries, vandalism, fights, attacks, and murders occurring in RV Parks and developed campgrounds than in remote areas of the forest or desert.
 You’re more likely to become a victim of crime when staying at an RV Park or campground than boondocking.

 Places close to high crime areas are going to be more susceptible.
 Places further away from high crime areas are going to be more safe.